During the Easter holidays come one and all and experience a magical event discovering the characters from the famous novel by Lewis Carroll.

 Jane Austen’s ‘Pride and Prejudice’ was filmed at Groombridge Place, find out more about this and our other literary connections.

-We are open at weekends throughout the year until we open daily next March.
 Groups and school visits can be accommodated all year round when booked in advance.
 For more information on opening times, visit our information page.

 The Gardens include a formal Knot and Oriental Garden, a Secret Garden, the white rose garden and the wonderfully named Drunken Garden, a favourite of Sir Arthur Conan Doyle.
 Children will enjoy playing on the giant chess set.